habits

 Cortisol: The Stress Hormone

 Poor sleep raises cortisol levels, and high cortisol can push hair follicles prematurely into the telogen phase, leading to increased shedding.
-Chronic sleep deprivation maintains elevated cortisol, making it difficult for hair to recover.

 Melatonin: The Sleep and Hair Hormone